 - Jet’s Container Night Market: A new-ish popular night market full of a cool local young crowd.
 There’re many pubs containers, food containers, cloths containers, and so on.
 Great for having a drink, tasting delicious street food, and breathing fresh air while hanging with your friends on the top of containers.

 - Night Market: Like in almost every city in South East Asia, PP also has a night market to find local food, clothing and satisfying the karaoke monster in you!

-- Russian Market, the place to shop for souvenirs and discounted name-brand clothing aka knock-offs.
+- Russian Market, the place to shop for souvenirs and discounted name-brand clothing that are made in Cambodia (H&M, Zara, etc.).
+I was very happy to buy some good quality yoga clothing for a few dollars.
 You can find a large range of handicrafts and antiquities (many fake), including miniature Buddhas, woodcarvings, silks, silver jewelry, musical instruments and so on.
 Bargain hard!